Matthew Perry

 Matthew Perry's Last Photo

-The preliminary cause of the tragedy was named a heart attack followed by drowning.
-A couple of hours before his death, Perry was playing pickleball, a sport that combines elements of tennis, table tennis, and badminton.
+The preliminary cause of death was listed as cardiac arrest followed by drowning.
+Just hours before his death, Perry had been playing pickleball, a sport that combines tennis, table tennis, and badminton.

 The police found prescription medication in Perry's house, including antidepressants and sedatives.
-However, a toxicological examination did not reveal any traces of drugs in the actor's blood.
+However, toxicology tests found no traces of drugs in the actor's system.

 Matthew Perry's Funeral